 bash -c "$(curl https://get.kuzzle.io/)"

 This command downloads and executes the installation script.
-The script checks the system for a set of prerequisites and installs missing ones, such as Docker.
+The script checks the system for a set of prerequisites, such as Docker.
 When the installation is complete, it will automatically run Kuzzle.

 This command downloads, installs and runs Kuzzle.